 Cons: Not enough scales to tip.

 My Take: I love customizing units and Fire Emblem is no exception to that rule.
-Robin is one of the better units in Awakening in terms of usage, storyline, and supports((Interactions with other characters in the game.)).
+Robin is one of the better units in Awakening in terms of usage, storyline, and supports.

 Prince of Ylisse and the game’s other protagonist with Robin.
 Lord class that wields swords by default.
-Brother to Lissa and Emmeryn((Non-playable character who is just a giant plot device.)), father to Lucina and at least one other character.
+Brother to Lissa and Emmeryn, father to Lucina and at least one other character.

 Pros: Great early game unit without being an experience hog.

-Cons: You have to take Chrom in every chapter in the game, which is annoying as he becomes a fairly weak character by end game((Unless you marry Chrom off to Sully, Chrom is going to be significantly weaker than his wife by end game.)).
+Cons: You have to take Chrom in every chapter in the game, which is annoying as he becomes a fairly weak character by end game.
 Also, he wasn’t awesome enough to make it into Smash Bros.

-My Take: One of the least entertaining protagonists in a Fire Emblem game every.
+My Take: One of the least entertaining protagonists in a Fire Emblem game ever.
 That said, he’s useful in game for a while and Emmeryn’s death make him instantly likeable.

 Princess of Ylisse.
 Cleric class who heals by default.
-Chrom’s little sister and mother to Owain((With the exception of Lucina and Morgan, all of the child characters in Awakening are tied to their mothers, though the inherit their father’s hair color.)).
+Chrom’s little sister and mother to Owain.

 Pros: She can become a dark flier class, which gives her access to the overpowered Galeforce skill.
 That’s really it.